 If you're looking to double-down on earned media efforts, you might need a few tools to manage, track, and monitor your clients' and even your own firm's PR efforts.
 Without being able to connect the dots between a media mention and an influx of leads or inquiries, your agency is leaving value on the table.

-18 Tools to Manage Your Client's Public Relations Campaigns
+18 PR Tools to Manage your Client’s Media Relations in 2018

 Muck Rack is a great resource for finding journalists by beat, location, the topic they cover, or things they have shared or tweeted about online.
 It has a ton of options for searching, including media outlets where you can search for magazine editors, bloggers, and digital-only publications.
 With its Pro Plan, you can build media lists, set up media monitoring emails, and track mentions.